-If you're looking for AWS Interview Questions for Experienced & Freshers, you are at right place.
+If you're looking for AWS Interview Questions for Experienced or Freshers, you are at right place.
 There are lot of opportunities from many reputed companies in the world.
-According to research AWS has a market share of about 30.6%.
-So, You still have opportunity to move ahead in your career in AWS.
-Mindmajix offers advanced AWS cloud Interview Questions that helps you in cracking your interview & acquire dream career.
+According to research AWS has a market share of about 41.43%.
+So, You still have opportunity to move ahead in your career in AWS Development.
+Mindmajix offers Advanced AWS Interview Questions 2018 that helps you in cracking your interview & acquire dream career as AWS Developer.

 Amazon EC2 Interview Questions